sedhha/policy_mate/WhiteBoard.md

 - lambda Y: sends the payload to bedrock agent
   - once response is received, updates the dynamo DB record with status = completed, response = <response json>
 - NEXT API polls the dynamo DB record with request_id

+TODO:
+Halucination control on annotations agent - if no annotations - return empty array instead of making up stuff.